Atlantic Branch: Description

 Partly underground and partly elevated, the Atlantic Branch runs from Atlantic Terminal in Downtown Brooklyn to Valley Stream, in Nassau County, where it becomes the two-track Long Beach Branch with the two-track Far Rockaway Branch splitting southward just east of the Valley Stream station.

 The section between Atlantic Terminal and Bedford Avenue is underground along Atlantic Avenue.
 From there the line is elevated above the median of Atlantic Avenue to Dewey Place (with a stop at Nostrand Avenue) before returning underground.
-At East New York the line rises to street level to cross above the north-south, freight only Bay Ridge Branch, then descends once more to Jamaica.
-Between East New York and Jamaica, the intact but closed station at Woodhaven Junction is visible.
+At East New York the line rises to street level to cross above the north-south, freight-only Bay Ridge Branch, then descends underground once more.
+Between East New York and Jamaica, the closed but intact station at Woodhaven Junction is visible.

 At 121st Street in Richmond Hill, Queens, the line rises to street level and passes the Morris Park Facility before joining the elevated Main Line at Jamaica.
 Immediately east of Jamaica, the line turns southeast, ducking beneath the eastward Main Line tracks.
 It curves parallel to the Montauk Branch after a few miles and continues next to it to Valley Interlocking in Valley Stream.